Density theorems for nonuniform sampling of bandlimited functions using derivatives or bunched measurements: Introduction

 \subsection{Derivatives sampling}

 Uniform sampling of derivatives is a classical topic in sampling theory, see \cite{FogelSampling,JagermanFogel,LindenAbramson,PapoulisGenSamp,RawnDerivatives,ZibulskiPeriodicDerivatives} and references therein.
 It is known that one can exceed the Nyquist criterion by a factor of $k+1$ by sampling $f$ and its first $k$ derivatives \cite{PapoulisSignalAnalysis,RawnDerivatives}.
 On the other hand, relatively few papers have considered nonuniform sampling with derivatives.
 In the univariate setting, by extending Gr\"ochenig's results \cite{GrochenigIrregular} for univariate nonuniform sampling to the case of derivatives, it was shown in \cite{RazafinjatovoDerivs} that the maximum allowable spacing between sampling points grows asymptotically as a linear function of $k+1$, with constant of proportionality equal to $1/\E$ (Gr\"ochenig also considered the case of derivatives in \cite{GrochenigIrregular}, but did not show the improvement in the maximum spacing).
-Periodic nonuniform sampling in the univariate setting with derivatives was considered in \cite{ZibulskiPeriodicDerivatives}.
-Multivariate nonuniform derivatives sampling was addressed in \cite{LandauConditionsGroch}, where necessary density conditions are derived.
-However, to the best of our knowledge, no work has addressed sufficient guarantees for stable sampling with derivatives in the multivariate setting.
-In this paper we address this task.
+Also, in the univariate setting, periodic nonuniform sampling with derivatives was considered in \cite{ZibulskiPeriodicDerivatives}.
+Multivariate nonuniform sampling with derivatives was addressed in \cite{LandauConditionsGroch}, where necessary density conditions are derived.

+To the best of our knowledge, no work has addressed sufficient guarantees for stable sampling with derivatives in the multivariate setting.
+This is the main task of the present paper.